YikeZhou/tetra-tests/README.md

+This fork adds a few more simulators to the original repository.

+Currently there are still some issues in the following configurations with essent:

+- **rocket**: dual-medium, large, dual-large

+In other situations, all the four simulators appear to run `benchmarks/dhrystone.riscv` successfully.

+---

+(Below is the original README.md of the [arc-tests](https://github.com/circt/arc-tests) repository.)

 # Arcilator end-to-end tests and benchmarks

 This repository collects a set of hardware designs and software to perform end-to-end tests of the arcilator simulation flow and benchmark its performance.